 Southern Beef Technology Services (SBTS) is a joint initiative of Meat & Livestock Australia, the Agricultural Business Research Institute and Breed Societies that run the majority of their cattle in Southern Australia.
 SBTS provides members of participating breed societies with technical support to help maximise their understanding and use of the different genetic technologies that are available.
 For example, BREEDPLAN, BreedObject Selection Indexes, Internet Solutions, TakeStock and DNA based technologies.

 Queensland producers and land owners can contact the Stock and Rural Crime Investigation Squad (SARCIS) if they are having problems with cattle theft, trespassing, etc.

-Stocktake Plus is a decision support app based on the popular Stocktake package and allows users to complete their monitoring and calculations in the paddock on their mobile devices for an immediate response.
+Stocktake GLM is a decision support app based on the popular Stocktake package and allows users to complete their monitoring and calculations in the paddock on their mobile devices for an immediate response.

 ‘Stocktake: balancing supply and demand’ is a paddock-scale land condition monitoring and management package that provides grazing land managers with a practical, systematic way to assess land condition and long-term carrying capacity, and calculate short-term forage budgets.

 A summary of the tick fever diagnostic services and advice available from Biosecurity Queensland and the Tick Fever Centre, including contact details and sample collection information.

 Prices, how to order and pay for tick fever vaccine, interstate approvals required, plus shipping and delivery information for national and international orders.